cambridgeltl/bio-simverb/README.md

 config.py: The configurable variables and their values for the convolutional models.

-run-wordvecs.sh: The script to produce the extrinsic score in this paper.
+run-wordvecs.sh: The script to produce the extrinsic evaluation in this paper.

 Example Usage: ./run-wordvecs.sh